VanyaMark/todo-list-app-typescript/readme.md

 Step 3: Style the Quote/Joke Section
 You may want to add some CSS to make the quote/joke section visually appealing.

+Step 4: Adding Edit Functionality to Each To-Do Item You will add an edit button to each to-do item, which allows the user to modify the task name.
+This task has three main parts:

+Part 1: Add an edit button for each to-do item.
+When the button is clicked, it should call a function called handleEdit.

+Part 2: Replace the task text with an input field and add a "Save Changes" button.

+Part 3: Update the task with the new value when the "Save Changes" button is clicked, while ensuring that duplicate tasks are not allowed.

+Part 1: Adding the Edit Button and Click Event Handler -Add an Edit Button for Each To-Do Item: When you create a new "li" element for a to-do item, you need to create an "Edit" button as well.
+Append this "Edit" button to the list item ("li").

+-Add an Event Handler for the Edit Button: For each edit button, add an event listener for the "click" event.
+When the edit button is clicked, the event handler should call a function named handleEdit.

+Part2: Replacing Task Text with an Input Field
+-Add the Input Field and "Save Changes" Button:

+In the handleEdit function, replace the text content of the task with an input field containing the current value of the to-do item.
+Next to this input field, add a "Save Changes" button.

+-Click Event Handler for the Save Button:

+Add an event listener to the "Save Changes" button to handle updating the to-do item.
+When clicked, call a function named handleSave.

+Part 3: Updating the To-Do Item with the New Value -Save the Changes:

+In the handleSave function, when the "Save Changes" button is clicked, take the value from the input field and update the text of the task item.
+Then, remove the input field and the "Save Changes" button and show the task with the new name.

+-Handle Duplicates(Bonus):

+Before saving the new task, check if it already exists in the list.
+If the new task name already exists, display an error message indicating a duplicate item.